citation-file-format/citation-file-format.github.io/1.0.3/specifications.md

 ## Software examples

 The main focus of CFF-Core is to comprehensively cover the provision of citation metadata for software.
-To this end, it should always be used based on the Software Citation Principles {% cite principles %}!
-Please make sure you follow the best practices wherever possible.
-Two typical scenarios for software citation metadata include the existence and respectively lack of a DOI for the software for which citation metadata is provided, for both of which examples follow.
+To this end, use of CFF-Core should - wherever possible - be based on the Software Citation Principles {% cite principles %}.
+Scenarios for software citation are listed below.
+These are not intended to be comphrensive, but rather to represent both typical and edge cases for software citation.

-### A software with a DOI
+### Software with a DOI

 Note that {% cite principles -l 12 --style ./_bibliography/apa-text.csl %} recommend